paixel-company/napari-zarr-loader/README.md

 Changes to napari:

 - now requires napari[all] upon install.
-- requires >=v0.1.5 of imaris-ims-file-reader
+- requires >=v0.1.5 of imaris-zarr-file-reader

 **v0.1.6:**